-Why You NEED To Visit the Faroe Islands; A 5 Day Itinerary
+Why You NEED To Visit the Faroe Islands; The Perfect Faroe Islands Itinerary (5 days)

 So Are the Faroe Islands A Country?

-The Faroe Islands are a self-governing nation much like Northern Ireland, Scotland, Wales and England being independent nations, but all being under one country the United Kingdom.
-In the Faroe Island’s case, they are part of the Kingdom of Denmark – with their own government, flag and language.
+The Faroe Islands are a self-governing nation.
+Much like Northern Ireland, Scotland, Wales and England being independent nations.
+But all being under one country the United Kingdom.
+In the Faroe Island’s case, they are part of the Kingdom of Denmark.
+So they have their own government, flag and language.
 They also have a thriving fishing industry that accounts for approximately 95% of its GDP or economy.

-Beautiful in a very Scandinavian type of way, they’re not soothing or comfortable, but have this wild, raw natural beauty.
-One of the first things I observe is that there’s no trees, just the wind and ocean helping to create a surreal other-worldy feel.
+Beautiful in a very Scandinavian type of way, they’re not soothing or comfortable.
+Instead, they have this wild, raw natural beauty.
+One of the first things I observe is that there are no trees, just the wind and ocean helping to create a surreal other-worldly feel.

-As for the people who live there, all 50,000 of them are descended from Vikings and the odd Celt or two and have a transparent openness that is humbling in the way they look at the world.
+And the people who live there?
+50,000 of them are descended from Vikings and the odd Celt or two and have a transparent openness that is humbling in the way they look at the world.

 Spending some quality time with the locals here, I can honestly say that surprisingly few groups of people this size are so ‘alive’ when it comes to music and the arts.
-Both avenues tend to provide escapism for the Faroese when the weather turns inclement and the days get shorter.
-That being said, don’t expect any crazy nightlife, there was nothing really happening on our one night drinking at the weekend there.
+Both avenues tend to provide escapism for the Faroese.
+Especially when the weather turns inclement and the days get shorter.
+That being said, don’t expect any crazy nightlife.
+There was nothing really happening on our one night drinking at the weekend there.

 Grass-roofed houses add to the allure of the imposing stark, treeless fells.
 I loved the multi-coloured cottages that are scattered about and break up the emerald green of a land where it rains 300 days of the year.

-What was remarkable was that I never had to worry about being without a signal on my mobile phone either, as the Faroe Islands pride themselves on their advanced telecommunication and broadband network.
+What was remarkable was that I never had to worry about being without a signal on my mobile phone either.
+The Faroes pride themselves on their advanced telecommunication and broadband network.

 It truly is a paradise for the hikers I saw and ornithologists who accept that putting up with rain and mist is just a small price to pay to be alongside its striking beauty.
-The Faroe Islands will blow you away as they did so for me, with their spectacular waterfalls and an abundance of seabirds that include one of nature’s most fascinating birds, the ‘clown of the sea’, the colourful Atlantic Puffin.
+The Faroe Islands will blow you away as they did so for me.
+With their spectacular waterfalls and an abundance of seabirds.
+Including one of nature’s most fascinating birds, the ‘clown of the sea’, the colourful Atlantic Puffin.